 When we are providing Investment Supervisory Services to our clients, Federated Investment Management Company typically charges and receives advisory fees determined as a percentage of average net assets.
 Our fees also are negotiable and may vary based on investment style and other factors.
-Because our fees are negotiable, the actual fee paid by any client or group of clients may be different than the fees set forth below.
+Because our fees are negotiable, the actual fee paid by any client or group of clients, including any investors in non-U.S. domiciled or organized Pooled Investment Vehicles, may be different than the fees set forth below.